hoanhan101/gray/_pages/about.md

 self-educating on these topics, I am investing a great deal in myself, my knowledge onto the world, my hobbies, my relationships that could help me live a more meaningful and fulfilling life.
 And this is just as important as mastering my engineering craft.
-I am hoping to share those experiences with you too.

 If you're interested in getting updates on my latest insights, projects and becoming better a software engineer as well as a better person overall, feel